mikiui59/ai-art-gen/README.md

 # Requirements

 You'll need an Nvidia GPU, preferably with a decent amount of VRAM.
+(On my video card Nvidia Geforce 1080Ti)

+By creation art 600X400 pixels it takes:

+- GPU Memory Usage: `7967MiB`
+- By 1500 iteration: `13:49`
+- 1.80 Iteration per sec

 # Install